stgeorgeshurstville/bulletin/_docs/prayer.md

 ---

 ## Collect
-Almighty God, whose never-failing providence governs all things in heaven and earth: we humbly ask you to put away from us all hurtful things, and give us whatever may be profitable for us through Jesus Christ our Lord.
+Let your merciful ears, Lord God, be open to the prayers of your people; and so that they may obtain their petitions, make them to ask such things as will please you; through Jesus Christ our Lord.
 Amen.

 ## Week A